Annual Review of Nutrition

-The Annual Review of Nutrition is a peer-reviewed scientific journal published by Annual Reviews that releases an annual volume of review articles about nutrition.
+The Annual Review of Nutrition is a peer-reviewed scientific journal published by Annual Reviews (AR) that releases an annual volume of review articles about nutrition.
 It has been in publication since 1981.
-As of 2025, Journal Citation Reports gives the journal a 2024 impact factor of 13.4, ranking it second of 112 journals in the category "Nutrition & Dietetics".
+As of 2026, Journal Citation Reports gives the journal a 2025 impact factor of 13.3, ranking it third of 114 journals in the category "Nutrition & Dietetics".
 The current editor is Patrick J. Stover.
 As of 2023, it is being published as open access, under the Subscribe to Open model.

 History

-For the first twenty-nine years of publication, the Annual Review of Biochemistry contained a chapter related to human nutrition.
-The growing breadth of subjects to cover in each volume grew too large, however, and nutrition was largely dropped from the journal and omitted from any journal title published by the nonprofit publishing company Annual Reviews.
-The board of directors thus decided that nutrition warranted its own journal, with the first volume of the Annual Review of Nutrition published in 1981.
-It was the twenty-fourth journal title published by Annual Reviews.
+Annual Reviews (AR) is a nonprofit organization whose stated mission is to synthesize knowledge "for the progress of science and the benefit of society."
+One of AR's titles, the Annual Review of Biochemistry, contained a chapter related to human nutrition during its first twenty-nine years of publication.
+However, as the breadth of subjects covered in each volume grew larger, nutrition was largely dropped from the journal.
+The AR board of directors decided that nutrition warranted its own journal, and the first volume of the Annual Review of Nutrition was published in 1981.
+It became the twenty-fourth journal title published by AR.
 As of 2021, it was published both in print and electronically.